Schneegans/schneegans.github.io/gnome-pie.md

 <div class="well"><p class="quote"> [...] is a model of human movement primarily used in human–computer interaction and ergonomics that predicts that the time required to rapidly move to a target area is a function of the distance to the target and the size of the target.<a href="http://en.wikipedia.org/wiki/Fitts's_law"> - Wikipedia</a></p></div>

 Many application launchers of today's Linux desktops are made for people using their keyboard mainly.
-Launchers like <a href="http://do.davebsd.com/">Gnome-Do</a>, <a href="https://launchpad.net/synapse-project">Synapse</a>, <a href="http://kaizer.se/wiki/kupfer/">Kupfer</a>, Unity's Dash or Gnome-Shell's Activities are designed for keyboard users.
+Launchers like [Gnome-Do](http://do.cooperteam.net/){:target="_blank"}, [Synapse](https://launchpad.net/synapse-project){:target="_blank"}, [Kupfer](http://engla.github.io/kupfer/){:target="_blank"}, Unity's Dash or Gnome-Shell's Activities are designed for keyboard users.
 It's necessary to type the first letters of the desired action in order to launch it.

-Gnome-Pie uses a different approach: The user does not need to remember the name of an application - just the <em>direction</em> has to be remembered.
+Gnome-Pie uses a different approach: The user does not need to remember the name of an application - just the *direction* has to be remembered.
 Combined with the implementations of Fitts' law - users don't have to click directly on the icon of an action, but somewhere on the screen in its direction - Gnome-Pie is an alternative to text-based launchers.

+Here's another showcase of Gnome-Pie.
+It features the new settings menu of Gnome-Pie.
 <p>
 <div class="responsive-video-169">
 <iframe src="http://player.vimeo.com/video/35385121?title=0&amp;byline=0&amp;portrait=0&amp;color={% include link_color %}" width="1600" height="900" frameborder="0" webkitAllowFullScreen allowFullScreen></iframe>
 </div>
 </p>

-Here's another showcase of Gnome-Pie.
-It features the new settings menu of Gnome-Pie.

 The clip below (Gnome-Pie 0.6.1) shows how to create a launcher with Gnome-Pie in your dock.
 This launcher will work as if you had some kind of folder in your dock.
 <p>
 <div class="responsive-video-169">
 <iframe src="http://player.vimeo.com/video/125339537?title=0&amp;byline=0&amp;portrait=0&amp;color={% include link_color %}" width="1280" height="720" frameborder="0" webkitAllowFullScreen allowFullScreen></iframe>